numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 2. To follow current implementation standards, documentation should be attached directly to the Python source code.

-The first version of this proposal suggested the C implementation above as one viable solution.
-However, due to the downsides pointed above we have decided to implement that entirely in C. Please refer to [implementation]_ for details.
+The first version of this proposal suggested the implementation above as one viable solution for NumPy functions implemented in C. However, due to the downsides pointed above we have decided to discard any changes on the Python side and resolve those issues with a pure-C implementation .
+Please refer to [implementation]_ for details.

 Alternatives
 ------------